svenberglund/cheat-sheets/qemu.md

 	-vga virtio \
 	-soundhw all
 ```
 Above we assign 7.5 GB RAM and 3 qemu cores (they are virtual and not statically mapped to host cores), hell yeah!.
-The `-vga virtio` parameter will enable different screen resolutions (at least this conf "works for me" I have not researched the alternatives very well though).
+The `-vga virtio` parameter will enable different screen resolutions (at least this conf _works for me_ I have not researched the alternatives very well though).

 ## Enter/exit monitor console